Luca-A-Magalhaes/himcd/README.md

 Notice: At first there wont be much content as the database is empty.
 See [Data](#data) for more information on importing data.

-### Templates structure

-The project provides pré-built pages structures and components, inside the `app/templates` folder.

-To start a new page you can rename the example page at `app/templates/pages/page.html.jinja`.

 ## Data

 The project provides an interface to import pandemic data into the database.
 Use the `data/` folder to store your CSV files.